-The FDEP anticipates the expenditure of \$24.2 million in FY 2009-10 to acquire 2,400 acres of non-CERP conservation lands in south Florida.

-In addition, the FDEP supports water quality improvement programs for Section 303d, Clean Water Act, listed water bodies; ecosystem restoration project management; regulatory, watershed planning, and coordination activities; research and monitoring; and aquatic plant control.
-The FDEP's budget for FY 2009-10 has projected funding of approximately \$40,932,055 for the following activities in south Florida:
+The FDEP anticipates the expenditure of \$6 million in FY 2010/11 to acquire non-CERP conservation lands in south Florida.
+In addition, the FDEP supports water quality improvement programs for Section 303d, Clean Water Act, listed water bodies; ecosystem restoration project management; regulatory, watershed planning, and coordination activities; and research and monitoring.
+The FDEP's budget for FY 2010/11 has projected funding of approximately \$40,932,055 for the following activities in south Florida:

-- State park operations and management (\$19,351,400) - Mercury research and monitoring (\$1,400,000) - Coastal and aquatic managed areas (\$2,228,535)
+- State park operations and management (\$17,537,225) - Mercury research and monitoring (\$1,300,000) - Coastal and aquatic managed areas (\$2,221,082)

-Florida Fish and Wildlife Conservation Commission (FWC) (\$4,557,929)
+Florida Fish and Wildlife Conservation Commission (FWC) (\$43,409,812)